History of the Tasmanian AFL bid: 2021: Conflict and the Carter report

-In 2020, Tasmania had new premier in former East Launceston player Peter Gutwein, who took a much more aggressive stance than his predecessors in driving the Tasmanian bid with the AFL.

-In 2021, Gutwein's government refused to negotiate an extension of the Hawthorn and North Melbourne deals – set to expire in 2022 – until it received a firm timetable for the introduction of a Tasmanian team.
-One week later, the AFL formally responded by rejecting the demand for a concrete timeline, and instead pledged to set up an independent review into the merits of Tasmania's bid which would report back no later than early 2022.
-Gutwein accused the AFL of stonewalling, stating "after receiving our business case 12 months ago, it beggars belief the AFL has not been able to consider it fully over the last year and now, to add insult to injury, want to take up to another year before providing clarity on the future of a Tasmanian team".
-In response, the AFL highlighted the need to review financial and investments risks following the COVID-19 pandemic on the football industry.
+In 2020, Tasmania had a new premier in former East Launceston player Peter Gutwein, who took a much more aggressive stance than his predecessors in driving the Tasmanian bid with the AFL.
+In 2021, Gutwein's government refused to negotiate an extension of the deals enabling and to host home games in Launceston and Hobart respectively, until receiving a firm timetable for the introduction of a Tasmanian team.
+One week later, the AFL formally responded by rejecting this demand, and instead pledging to create an independent review into the merits of Tasmania's bid which would report back no later than early 2022.
+Gutwein lambasted the AFL in response, accusing it of stonewalling and claiming that "it beggars belief the AFL has not been able to consider [the business case submitted] fully over the last year and now, to add insult to injury, want to take up to another year before providing clarity on the future of a Tasmanian team".
+The AFL in turn highlighted the need to review financial and investments risks following the COVID-19 pandemic on the football industry.

-The independent review was overseen by former AFL Commissioner and Geelong Football Club president Colin Carter.
+The independent review was overseen by former AFL commissioner and Geelong Football Club president Colin Carter.
 The Carter Review was completed well ahead of schedule and presented to the AFL Commission in late July 2021.
 This review determined that a 19th licence could be awarded to a stand-alone Tasmanian team, but that a relocated team or a joint venture team between Tasmanian stakeholders and a Victorian team "would arguably produce a more sustainable outcome and therefore should be considered before a 19th licence".
-The report also found that the economic barriers to a 19th team could be overcome with the ongoing assistance of government and league funding.
+The report also found that the financial barriers to a 19th team could be overcome with the ongoing assistance of government and league funding.

-Gutwein was annoyed that the report did not advocate for a 19th licence, and continued to hold up the and deals.
-Subsequently, a deal was struck between the Tasmanian Government and the AFL that retained these deals, while agreeing to put the matter of the 19th licence to the 18 club presidents in March 2022.
+Gutwein expressed annoyance that the report did not explicitly advocate for a 19th licence, and he continued to hold up the North Melbourne and Hawthorn home games.
+Subsequently the state government and the AFL agreed to extend these matches, while simultaneously committing to put the matter of a 19th licence to the 18 club presidents in March 2022.